-Communities across Pennsylvania are realizing that they can conserve their special open spaces, greenways and natural resources at the same time they achieve their development objectives.
-How?
-Conservation through local zoning and subdivision ordinances, an approach we're calling Growing Greener: Conservation by Design.
-If you want your community to take control of its destiny and ensure that new development creates more livable communities in the process, the Growing Greener: Conservation by Design approach might be right for you.
+ommunities across Pennsylvania are realizing that they can conserve their special open spaces and natural resources at the same time they achieve their development objectives.
+The tools?
+Conservation zoning and conservation subdivision design, an approach we're calling Growing Greener.